How the S-100 Protein Affects Your Child's Ability to Focus, and What You Can Do About It

 Why stay away from pharmaceutical options?
 Mostly because pharmaceuticals only address the symptoms of those with attention issues.
 Instead of working to eradicate the problem altogether, the drugs work to mute the behaviors.
 Additionally, pharmaceuticals often introduce negative side effects that complicate your child’s life, rather than relieve it.
 Mild side effects include headaches, weight loss or blurred vision, but it can get worse.
 With homeopathic antibody options, like Brillia, you can bypass negative side effects altogether, while at the same time fixing the root cause of the symptoms.

-Brillia tablets are designed to combat overactive S-100 proteins.
+Brillia is designed to combat overactive S-100 proteins.
 Not a lifetime commitment to a drug, rather a single part of a complete holistic strategy, the antibodies in Brillia counteract the overactive S-100 protein internally.
 This allows you and your child to work on external lifestyle changes.
 Changes like putting your child on a consistent sleep schedule.
 Or giving their brain and body the rest they need to maintain sustained focus.
 Or allowing your whole family to participate in mindfulness meditation to learn how to regulate impulse behaviors.
 Or decreasing the amount of sugar your child eats every day.

 If these lifestyle changes sound like advice for a slew of other ailments, it’s because they are.
 A holistic approach to health is the foundation of most prevention.
 Simple, healthy changes give your body the energy it needs to function the right way; the way it should.
 You rarely need a complicated pharmaceutical answer.
 You only need good choices and a kickstart toward a healthy lifestyle.